 Student Council - Coming Soon

 Trace Singers - Trace Singers will be the name of our choir this year and all 4th and 5th graders will have the opportunity to be a part.
-Students will gather in the music room for a time to sing together- time and day TBD.
+Students will gather in the music room for a time to sing together on Tuesdays from 7:15-7:45AM.
 We will have a great time learning the basics of pitch matching and enjoying the sound of all of our voices together.
 The goal?
 To create a community of music lovers who believe that they CAN sing for lifelong enjoyment.
 This group will be considered an extra music time.
 Students will still come to music once a week for their regular class.
 This group will perform a concert for parents and friends, as well as additional opportunities that may arise.
 They will also be required to sign a commitment form, which is coming soon with additional info.